D-Zourarakis/Mitsuba3-Utility-DZ/README.md

 &nbsp;	a.
 For Mitsuba to work properly , go back to the main folder : C:\\Users\\ <YourUsername>\\Desktop\\MitsubaFiles

 &nbsp;	b.
 Run either the runme\_photobooth.bat or runme\_photobooth2.bat

+F. Running Different Versions Of The Rendering
+	If your Computer has a Graphics Card (GPU) you should run the Gpu Version (CUDA) of the rendering scripts runme_photobooth_GPU.bat // runme_photobooth2_GPU.bat
+	If you do not have a GPU and experiencing errors with CUDA Rendering then you should run the Cpu Version (Scalar_RGB) instead runme_photobooth_CPU.bat // runme_photobooth2_CPU.bat G Results
+	After Rendering process completes the output images will be saved in photobooth_cpu\ or photobooth_gpu\
+	photobooth2_cpu\ or photobooth2_gpu based on your rendering Choice.
+	Check for files with names output_000.png, output_.....